paulpaul999/video-inspector/README.md

 ### Run the tool

-Run the tool from the commands line specifying a project in JSON format.
+Run the tool from the command line specifying a project in JSON format.
 E.g.
 ```
 python inspector.py -p my_project.json
 ```